The Weekly Roundup & The NH Creative, Science & Tech Events Are Back!

 With the right answers to those questions, you might even find that you can raise your prices and make more sales.

-To give you a little headstart on this, I'm going to give you the links to two tools, the and .
+To give you a little headstart on this, I'm going to give you the links to two tools, the marketing canvas and revenue canvas.
 These two planning tools will help you quickly identify everything you need to know to define your products, customers, and how much to charge.